-Public comments will be accepted for the proposed infrastructure planning PPL between: Friday, October 13 to Monday, November 13, 2017
+Public comments will be accepted for the proposed infrastructure planning PPL from Tuesday, November 7, to Friday, November 17, 2023.

 The source protection project priority list reflects the final relative ranking of projects and activities reviewed for funding:

-Public comments will be accepted for the proposed source protection PPL between: Tuesday May 30 to Friday June 30, 2017
+Public comments will be accepted for the proposed source protection PPL from Monday, June 26, to Wednesday, July 5, 2023.

 Infrastructure Project Priority List